 - Do not forget to chill your dough, this is an essential part of this recipe to help them not spread while baking.

-If you are looking for that perfect chocolate and peanut butter treat then you have to make my Reese’s Peanut Butter Cup Cookies!
+Looking for that perfect chocolate and peanut butter treat?
+You have to make my Peanut Butter Cup Cookies!

-If you’ve tried these REESE’S PEANUT BUTTER CUP COOKIES let me know in the comments how it turned out!
+If you’ve tried these PEANUT BUTTER CUP COOKIES, let me know how it turned out in the comments!
 You can follow me over on PINTEREST, INSTAGRAM OR FACEBOOK to find some more of our mouthwatering recipes!

 Reese's Peanut Butter Cup Cookies